ninanrh/PUI2017_nn1221/README.md

 1. I give numpy as seed `np.random.seed()`
 2. I generate random distribution with array called `ReprRand`
-3. I generate more random numpy array
+3. I generate more random numpy array using `for` loop
 4. I plot the random rumber using matplotlib and gave the plot its title, axis labels, and caption.